njethani/LocationTracker/README.md

 2. Run Pod Install to get the latest pods.
 3. Change the bundle identifier.
 4. Change the google api key in Info.plist file to your key.
+5. Use TestRoute.gpx file to simulate route from SFO to Union Square

 Pods Dependencies: GoogleMaps, Alamofire